Akshat2512/Crime-Prediction/README.md

 - Database:
-The MySQL database in our application serves as the central repository for user-related data.
-It stores information about users, authentication credentials, and other profile details.
-Database is connected through SSH tunneling protocol.
+The PostgreSQL database in our application serves as the central repository for user-related data.
+It stores information about users, authentication credentials, and other crimes related data.
 The SSH tunnel ensures that communication between servers is securely encrypted.
 It establishes a protected channel over an insecure network, preventing eavesdropping or interception of sensitive data.

-This database is maintained in my Local Machine through ssh tunneling
+This database is maintained in PostgreSQL service provided by vercel Cloud Platform
 <p align="center">
 <img src="Extra/database.png" alt="flowchart" style="height: 200px; ">
 </p>